Shivi127/URLShortner/README.md

 - In case the there is a collision in the Hashing Function increase the length of the short-URL

+- Build a Frontend (Web Application)

+- Implement a redirect

 ## Authors